Salimjj/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile script display the users
-3-twofiles script display the contentn of two files 4-lastlines script display the last 10 lines
+3-twofiles script display the contentn of two files 4-lastlines script display the last 10 lines 5-firstlines script display the first 10 lines of the file